 Over the years pockets of the trees have been felled but there are now plans for the future on the estate and native trees (broad leaf – silverbirch etc) are to be planted in an area close to Invermark castle.
 Giving it a new lease of life and returning it to how it would have been many years ago.

-Apparently, one of the farms in the glen kept a peat fire burning 24 hours a day for two hundred and fifty years for good luck!
+Apparently, one of the farms in the glen kept a peat fire burning 24 hours a day for two hundred and fifty years because they though it would bring them good luck!
 Incredible.

 Take a wildlife tour